Box

 CPU, GPU & Performance Differences

 Here’s where the two machines finally stop pretending to be twins.
-On paper they look close, but in reality, the performance gulf between the ROG Ally Xbox and ROG Ally X Xbox is wide enough to decide whether you’re locked at medium settings or blasting through AAA titles like a champ.
+On paper they look close, but in reality, the Xbox Ally vs Ally X performance gap is wide enough to decide whether you’re sticking to lighter settings or pushing through more demanding AAA titles with fewer compromises.

 The Xbox Ally X packs AMD’s Ryzen Z2 Extreme with 8 cores, 16 threads, and an XDNA NPU cranking out 50 TOPs of AI power.
 Translation?
 It chews through multitasking, holds frame rates steadier in demanding titles, and has headroom for future AI-driven upscalers.
 It’s the kind of chip that laughs at open-world chaos while still running Discord in the background.